songster-sa/aws-developer-associate-notes/readme.md

     - credentials file
     - ecs
     - instance profiles / roles

+- A service role is the IAM role that Elastic Beanstalk assumes when calling other services on your behalf.
+    - EC2 service role with readonly access to S3 bucket - assigned to EC2
+- S3 has no cache - if role/permissions are removed, takes affect immediately
+- WCU RCU should never be less - choose more if exact not there
+- backend and cache CANNOT be updated in a transaction - at the same time - so invalidate it

 ## some architectures
 - LAMP stack - linux, apache server, mysql, php